-- 1. Download the installer for your operating system, and extract the files from the zipped folder. - 2.
+- 1. Download the correct installer for your operating system.
+For Mac, both graphical (.pkg) and command line (.sh) installers are available. - 2.
 Run the installer and follow the prompts.
 You can change the default installation location if you wish.
 This installation location is where the program files will be installed (i.e., files not intended to be accessed by the user after installation).
 If you have a previous version already installed in the default location, you will need to install the new version in a different location, or remove the previous version before installing the new version. - 3.
-A file used to launch the apps (ecodata.sh for Mac and ecodata.bat for Windows) will be copied to your Downloads folder.
-Double-click this file to launch the apps. - 4.
+A file used to launch the apps (ecodata.command for Mac and ecodata.bat for Windows) will be copied to your Downloads folder.
+You can move this file to a convenient location after the installer is finished running. - 4.
+Double-click the ecodata.command or ecodata.bat file to launch the apps.
 A terminal will open indicating that the apps are launching.
 A window will open on your default web browser, showing the main app gallery page (the apps are running locally at localhost:5006).
 There may be a short wait the first time you launch the apps, or the first time you launch after an update. - 5.
 You may receive a message "Do you want the application "python3.9" to accept incoming network connections?"
 You can click Allow. - 6.
 Keep the terminal application you used to launch the program open while running the app.
 To shut down the apps, close the terminal that you used for launching.